Jassim bin Hamad Stadium: Qatar's Emir Cup

-The semi-final matches are played on these stadiums while the quarter final matches and round of sixteen matches are played in the Grand Hamad Stadium and the final match is played in the Khalifa Stadium.
+The semi-final matches are played on these stadiums while the quarter-final matches and round of sixteen matches are played in the Grand Hamad Stadium and the final match is played in the Khalifa Stadium.

-Supercoppa Italiana
+2014 Supercoppa Italiana

 The Stadium hosted the 2014 Supercoppa Italiana in a match involving Juventus (Serie A champions) and Napoli (Coppa Italia champions).
-The Stadium hosted the 2016 Supercoppa Italiana in a match involving Juventus (Serie A champions) and Milan (Coppa Italia Vice-champions).
+The Stadium hosted the 2016 Supercoppa Italiana in a match involving Juventus (Serie A champions) and Milan (Coppa Italia runner-up).

+2019 FIFA Club World Cup

-The stadium hosted three matches during the 2019 FIFA Club World Cup.
+The Jassim bin Hamad Stadium hosted three matches during the 2019 FIFA Club World Cup.

+2022 FIFA World Cup

 During the 2022 FIFA World Cup, France used the stadium as their training base.

+Equality Cup

+In 2024, it hosted the first installment of the Equality Cup, a friendly tournament with international clubs.

+2024 AFC U-23 Asian Cup

+The stadium hosted the 2024 AFC U-23 Asian Cup.